yannbam/openrouterai/README.md

   - JSON mode
 - **Provider Details**: Maximum completion tokens and context lengths

-Use the `list_models` tool to get up-to-date information about available models and their capabilities.
+Use the `search_models` tool with no filters to list all available models, or apply filters to find specific models matching your requirements.

+## Default Model Configuration

+The default model can be configured through the MCP settings file using the `OPENROUTER_DEFAULT_MODEL` environment variable.
+This model will be used for chat completions when no specific model is provided.

 ## Rate Limiting